 Students act as nature detectives as they investigate the challenges that organisms face while making their migrations.
 Students ask the six general questions about migration- Who, What, When, Why, Where, and How- to help understand the intense undertaking these animals face.
 Students end the program by playing the “Great Migration Challenge,” in which they become birds attempting to successfully make the 2,000 mile journey.

-Many animals have the ability to survive through physical, behavioral and/ or chemical adaptations.
 This engaging lesson focuses on highlighting several amazing animal adaptations including camouflage, warning coloration, chemical defense, and mimicry.
 Students will learn about unique adaptations that bees, snakes, octopi, fish, and some birds possess to allow them the ability to communicate, defend themselves, attract mates, find food, and seek refuge from their predators.
 The program culminates with the choice of students playing the Great Migration Challenge Game or designing imaginary creatures that possess as many of these amazing adaptations as possible.

-As a coastal community, understanding what causes tides and the tide cycle is critical to fishing, recreational boating, surfing, and even storm preparedness.
-In this interactive lesson, students model the relative motion of the sun, earth and moon with spheres and flashlights, and play a classroom version of tug-o-war with the earth’s oceans.
+As a coastal community, understanding what causes tides and the tide cycle is critical to fishing, boating, surfing, and even storm preparedness.
+In this interactive lesson, students model the relative motion of the sun, earth, and moon with spheres and flashlights, and play a classroom version of tug-o-war with the earth’s oceans.
 Elementary students especially enjoy learning about moon phases with our “Moon Munch” activity.

 During this program, students will be able to define a watershed, compare and contrast point versus nonpoint pollution, describe the components of the water cycle, and identify ways to minimize stormwater runoff.
 A three-dimensional model of a typical coastal watershed is then used to allow students to actually demonstrate the impacts of stormwater runoff on local communities and waterways.
 A discussion concerning ways to minimize these negative consequences of stormwater runoff will conclude the program.

 This program enables students to better understand the relationships between all living things and their importance in maintaining a balance in nature.
 Students will discuss the flow of energy, the various ecological roles that plants and animals play in nature, and the ecological relationships that are evident in food webs.
-The lesson culminates with students investigating plankton, the primary base of the marine food web, using microscopes. (microscopes must be provided by the school)
+The lesson culminates with students investigating plankton, the primary base of the marine food web, using microscopes.

 If you do not see a Program that fits your school’s needs, then allow Group for the East End’s staff to customize a classroom lesson or field study to suit your district’s curricular needs.
 Our knowledgeable staff can design an individualized program or series of programs that will certainly captivate students’ attention and give them a new ecological perspective.